marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-20-2.png)

-The local models are very similar those in the earlier tree, as the global terms have minor/zero effects.
+The local models are very similar to those in the earlier tree, as the global terms have minor/zero effects.

 We can again check whether the sums of the observation-wise gradient contributions are reasonably close to zero: